FDiot/code_tympan3/doc/developer/tools.rst

 .. _hgview: http://www.logilab.org/project/hgview

+.. _devel-tools-cmake:

 CMake
 =====

 `CMake`_ is an open-source build system.
-It is used to control the software compilation process using simple platform and compiler independent configuration files.
+It is used to control the software compilation process using a simple platform and compiler independent configuration files.
 CMake generates native makefiles and workspaces that can be used in the compiler environment of your choice.
 On GNU/Linux, CMake generates Makefiles and on Windows, it can generate Visual Studio solutions.